 Card flourishes are flashy, attention-getting moves that magicians can perform as part of a card routine.
-Flourishes include fancy cuts and shuffles, card fans, arm spreads and more.
-If you want to learn card flourishes, here’s just about everything that you need to know to get started.
+Flourishes include fancy cuts and shuffles, card fans, arm spreads, and more.

-Most beginning magic books often include lessons for a few basic flourishes.
-A branch of magic known as “XCM,” which stands for extreme card manipulation, is dedicated to the performance of difficult card flourishes.
+Most beginning magic books often teach a few basic lessons on card flourishes.
+A branch of magic known as “XCM” stands for extreme card manipulation and is dedicated to the performance of difficult card flourishes.
 Some of the best-known XCM artists include The Buck Twins, Jerry Cestkowski, De'vo, Max Vlassenko, J.S.
-Lin and Brian Tudor.
-It's a fine line, but card flourishes can be considered a branch of sleight of hand.
+Lin, and Brian Tudor.
+It is a fine line, but card flourishes can be considered a branch of sleight of hand.

 Flourishes are somewhat controversial.
-Some magicians feel that they detract from card magic because they display manipulative feats that indicate that a magician is skilled with cards and can thus be able to cheat with cards.
-Personally, I like to perform some card flourishes to show spectators that my magic is a result of practice and skill, and not a trick deck.
-And I think that the flourishes that I perform enhance my ability to entertain with playing cards.
+Some magicians feel that they detract from card magic because they display manipulative feats that indicate that a magician is skilled with cards and can then be able to cheat with cards.
+Some magicians perform card flourishes to show spectators that magic is a result of practice and skill, and not a trick deck.
+Done well, it can also add to a spectator's entertainment value.

 Card Flourish Resources